-The internet is a small place.
-Free physics books are found on the web as
+The internet is small; free physics books are found in it as frequently as

 • Pearls for every physicist are the fallacies about physical concepts collected by Friedrich Herrmann, Historical Burdens on Physics, available at www.physikdidaktik.uni-karlsruhe.de/publication/pub_fremdsprachen/englisch.html.

 • Two excellent introductory physics texts by Benjamin Crowell, Simple Nature and Light and Matter, as well as a textbook on calculus and a textbook on general relativity can be downloaded at www.lightandmatter.com.

 • The Feynman Lectures on Physics, now over 50 years old, are online at www.feynmanlectures.info.

 • The introduction to quantum mechanics that uses Schwinger's